thiagofuruchima/enem_ds/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Credits to Dados Abertos INEP for the data.

+The findings here are observational, not the result of a formal study.

-This is a student's notebook, therefore the [MIT Licence](LICENSE).
+This is a student's project, take a look at the [MIT Licence](LICENSE) before using elsewhere.